MontgomeryLab/tinyRNA/README.md

 A "collapsed" FASTA contains unique reads found in fastp's quality filtered FASTQ files.
 Each header indicates the number of times that sequence occurred in the input.
 This allows for faster bowtie alignments while preserving counts for downstream analysis.

 ### Counts and Pipeline Statistics
-The counter step produces a variety of outputs
+The tiny-count step produces a variety of outputs

 #### Feature Counts
 Custom Python scripts and HTSeq are used to generate a single table of feature counts that includes columns for each library analyzed.
 A feature's _Feature ID_ and _Feature Class_ are simply the values of its `ID` and `Class` attributes.
 Features lacking a Class attribute will be assigned class `_UNKNOWN_`.
 We have also included a _Feature Name_ column which displays aliases of your choice, as specified in the _Alias by..._ column of the Features Sheet.
 If _Alias by..._ is set to`ID`, the _Feature Name_ column is left empty.